 Several sightings of toucans, otters and the usual jungle animal and bird life added to our great jungle experience on the remote reaches of the Rio Jufari.

-spread out the fishing pressure.
-All are pulled up on a serene sandbar each evening and staked out to prevent
+help spread out the fishing pressure.
+All are pulled up on a serene sandbar each evening and staked out to

-their drifting away.
-The floating cabins with private showers, toilets and beds are equipped with a 12-volt
+prevent their drifting away.
+The floating cabins with private showers, toilets and beds are equipped with a 12

-giant fish taken or lost that day.
-Laying in the comfortable bed at night, listening to the sounds of nocturnal
+the giant fish taken or lost that day.
+Laying in the comfortable bed at night, listening to the sounds of

-creatures such as frogs in the jungle and the fish feeding on small minnows along the shoreline beside your
+nocturnal creatures such as frogs in the jungle and the fish feeding on small minnows along the shoreline

 .peacockbassassociation.com or visit our book store for special savings on four peacock bass books!